deac-it/Cocoduino/Readme.md

 You can download the latest version of the application [here](DOWNLOADLINK).

-Make sure you have the [official IDE](http://arduino.cc/en/Main/Software) installed, because *Cocoduino* relies on tools that are shipped with it.
+Make sure you have the [official Arduino IDE](http://arduino.cc/en/Main/Software) installed, because Cocoduino relies on tools that are shipped with it.

 ### System Requirements: